 6. Decreases forgetfulness

 Ideas come and go quickly.
-If you don’t write down (or type on your smartphone) that brilliant thought, it may disappear forever.
+If you don’t write down (or type on your computer or smartphone) that brilliant thought, it may disappear forever.

 7. Authenticates goodness

-Use paper, the size of a square Post-It note, to write happy things that occur daily and place it in a jar to re-read when a down day occurs.
+Use paper, the size of a square Post-It note, to write happy things that occur daily and place it in a jar to re-read when a stressful day occurs.

 8. Reminds you about triumphs

 For whatever reason, bad thoughts rise to the top.
-Stop them from floating on the surface by making No. 7 above a habit.
+Stop them from floating on the surface by making number seven above a habit.